TODAY IS YOUR LAST CHANCE! Toto's Gala ticket sales extended through Wednesday, March 11! Get your tickets now

 As her love for shelter work has grown, Gwen has learned the importance of DCHS's motto "Helping People Help Animals".
 She saw the joy that pets experience being reunited with their owners and how special the love is that the people have for their pets.
 Gwen believes that nobody should be unable to have or keep a pet, simply due to a lack of resources or where they live.

-Gwen has two cats and a dog of her own: Bentley, Charlie, and Ellie.
-She has also fostered 28 dogs through DCHS, including 2 moms with their litters of puppies.
+Gwen has two cats and two dogs of her own: Bentley, Charlie, Ellie, and Otis.
+She has also fostered 32 dogs and counting through DCHS, including 2 moms with their litters of puppies.
 In her non-dog-related free time, Gwen enjoys digital art, photography, reading, movies, and attending soccer games.

-If you have questions about the free Pets for Life Program, you can call or text Gwen at (608) 513-4262.
+If you have questions about the free Pets for Life Program, you can call or text Kelly at (608) 219-4074.